Language entry requirements

 Your course will improve your English language skills in the context of art, design, fashion and communication.
 You will learn academic skills including thinking critically, presenting your work, researching and writing assignments.

-Pre-sessional English is taught by experienced English language tutors.
-They all have a diploma level qualification in teaching English language and some also have an MA in Linguistics or Visual Arts.
+You will be taught by experienced English language tutors.
+All tutors have a higher level teaching qualification in teaching English language and some also have an MA in Linguistics or Visual Arts.

-Pre-sessional students will be given formative assessments and feedback to understand areas for improvement throughout their course.
-Speaking and writing skills will assessed through seminars, presentations and essays.
+Your English language skills will be assessed through academic tasks.
+Speaking and writing skills will be assessed through seminars, presentations and essays.
 Reading and listening skills will be assessed by end-of-course tests.
+These assessments are designed to prepare you with the skills and knowledge you will need for work on your main course.

 To complete your course successfully, you must pass your assignments and end of course exams and attend a minimum of 90% of the course.